Our Service Standards and Delivery Aims

-Guernsey Post is a commercial utility wholly owned by the States of Guernsey and regulated by the Channel Islands Competition and Regulatory Authorities (CICRA).
+Guernsey Post is a commercial utility wholly owned by the States of Guernsey and regulated by the Guernsey Competition & Regulatory Authority (GCRA).
 It is committed to continual improvement in service delivery and customer relations in its core business, namely the provision of a secure, reliable and efficient postal service.

-Guernsey Post obtained its Licence from CICRA on 1st October 2001.
-Further details on the Postal Licence and legislation underpinning the relationship and activity of CICRA with Guernsey Post can be found at www.cicra.gg.
+Guernsey Post obtained its Licence from GCRA on 1st October 2001.
+Further details on the Postal Licence and legislation underpinning the relationship and activity of GCRA with Guernsey Post can be found at www.gcra.gg

 Key areas of the model are outlined below: